Sinkyd/Cases-study-Brighttutorial/README.md

-Bright Coffee Shop Sales Analysis: Case Study Summary This document summarizes the findings of a 6-month sales analysis conducted for Bright Coffee Shop (January 2023 - June 2023) across its three locations: Manhattan, Hell's Kitchen, and Astoria.
+Bright Coffee Shop Sales Analysis
+Case Study Summary
+This document summarizes the findings of a 6-month sales analysis conducted for Bright Coffee Shop (January 2023 - June 2023) across its three locations: Manhattan, Hell's Kitchen, and Astoria.
 The analysis was initiated due to a concerning sales decline from April to June 2023, leading to revenue loss, employee layoffs, and product discontinuation.
 A new CEO appointed a data-driven rescue mission, leveraging data analysis to understand performance and inform strategic decisions.
 1. Project Overview & Methodology
 The project aimed to understand daily performance per location and identify peak product performance times.
 The following steps were taken: